barrak7/42-ML/README.md

 implementing logestic regression from scratch.
 Understanding and working with decesion boundaries.
 Working with error metrics like accuraccy and precision, etc. Implementing a function to calculate the confusion matrix.

+## Module 4:

+Diving even deeper in optimization by implementing polymonial models and penalizing them usin regularization.